Missing Value (MV) indicators allow individual data fields to be flagged if the original data is missing or suspect.

 - Click the Missing Values tab.

-- The server defaults are shown - click them to edit site wide settings as described above.
+- The server defaults are shown - click the "Server default" text to edit site wide settings as described above.

 - Uncheck Inherit settings to define a different set of MV indicators here.
-You will see the same UI as at the site level.
+You will see the same UI as at the site level and can add new indicators and/or change the text descriptions here.

 Enable Missing Value Indicators